Loss Functions for Neural Networks for Image Processing: Conclusions

 \subsection{SSIM}

-Although \lone shows improved performance over \ltwo, if the goal is for the network to learn to produce visually pleasing images, it stands to reason that the error function should be perceptually motivated, as is the case with SSIM.
+If the goal is for the network to learn to produce visually pleasing images, it stands to reason that the error function should be perceptually motivated, as is the case with SSIM.

 SSIM for pixel $p$ is defined as

 where we omitted the dependence of means and standard deviations on pixel $p$.
 Means and standard deviations are computed with a Gaussian filter with standard deviation $\sigma_G$, $G_{\sigma_G}$.
 The loss function for SSIM can be then written setting $\mathcal{E} \left(p \right) = 1 - \text{SSIM}\left( p \right)$: